simoneves/X32/README.md

 Download these files, edit the ./runit.sh script appropriately, make it executable (this script will only work on Mac or Linux), and run it.

+Copy the resulting files (.snp and .shw) to a USB stick, and insert into the console.
+Then press Scenes -> Utility -> Import Show, and pick the .shw file from the USB.
+Note that the entire Snippets library on the console will be overwritten, even those with higher numbers than the script generates.

+In Settings -> Global, ensure that Confirm Pop-Ups: Scene Load is turned OFF, and Show Control is set to Cues.

 NOTE: The resulting files have only been tested to load successfully on a console running firmware 3.07 and later.